tap349/tap349.github.io/_posts/2018-05-23-facebook-api.md

 >
 > So if I want to get a message from January I have to paginate all
 > over the object until January?

+it's only possible to limit the number of conversations to fetch using `limit` modifier.

 Marketing API
 -------------